FlowFuse/flowfuse/docs/contribute/team-broker.md

 # Team Broker configuration

-The FlowFuse Team Broker makes use of a EMQX instance.
+The FlowFuse Team Broker makes use of an EMQX instance.

 ## Requirement